Data Breach Check Tool – Have I Been Pwned?

 Has my data been breached?

-If you're wondering if your information has been breached, the best thing to do is check in the data breach check tool above.
-Enter your email and allow the data breach checker to check for data leaks.
+If you're wondering if your information has been breached, use the data breach checker above.
+Enter your email and allow the data breach check tool to locate any data leaks.
 The tool will check for email leaks, assessing whether your personal data has leaked in a breach.
-Even if you don't think you're at risk for a breach, it's better to check and know with certainty.
+Even if you don't think you're at risk for a breach, it's best to check regularly.

 Notorious data breaches